-Identify, understand and justify any differences in assumptions between reserving and other functions ilctions.
-F oundational Intermediate Established Advanced Feedback loops are scheduled occasionally and there is some documentation around the justification for differences in view.
+Identify, understand and justify any differences in assumptions between reserving and other functions.
+Foundational Intermediate Established Advanced Consistency of assumptions Feedback loops are scheduled occasionally and there is some documentation around the justification for differences in view.
 Early insights of trends or experience not in line with expectations being seen by other functions are considered by the reserving team when setting their assumptions (e.g. an increase in claims notifications or not writing business in line with expectations).
-Material assumptions and differences between cross functional views of relevant assumptions are discussed and justified at committee level.
-Feedback loops are scheduled regularly with sufficient time embedded to allow meaningful discussion.
+Material assumptions Feedback loops are scheduled regularly with sufficient time embedded to allow meaningful discussion.
 The differences in assumptions used between different functions across the business is documented and validated with a clear owner, updated annually.
 The reasons for any divergence in assumptions between reserving and other functions2 are clearly justified and is evidenced by data.
 Where appropriate, additional data is requested from other functions to help supplement the reserving analysis.
 There is a continuous feedback loop between reserving and other functions2 to highlight key trends that may impact assumption setting.
 Differences in assumptions used between functions are clearly documented, justified and assessed as part of the uncertainty quantification.
 The board is able to understand and accept these key differences and provide challenge to them.
-Exposure Management te ams.